Arriving & Departing Tara Mandala

 Registration is held between 2:00pm – 4:00pm on the first date of the retreat.
 Late arrivals and early departures must be prearranged, and cannot always be accommodated.

 Unless otherwise noted, retreats begin with 5 pm orientation, dinner, and an opening teaching, and ends with lunch or Tsog, depending on the retreat.
 Please plan to attend for the full time specified.
 Whenever possible, please book departing Durango flights after 4pm.
 This will allow time for travel and airport check-in without missing the end of your retreat.

-Staying on the land before or after a retreat is not an option unless you are attending consecutive retreats and have authorized payment of the additional fees.
+Staying on the land before or after a retreat is not an option.
 Many retreatants have said that the best way to transition into or out of retreat is to stay in the lovely town of Pagosa Springs a day or two before the retreat begins to rest and acclimate to the altitude, or stay the night the retreat ends and enjoy the famous hot springs before traveling home.

 Local lodging information is available here.

 Air and Ground Transportation

 We are 90 minutes from the La Plata County airport in Durango (DRO) and 4 1/2 hours from the Albuquerque airport.
 Our retreat land is a 30 minute drive from Pagosa Springs.
 You are responsible for arranging your own transportation.
 There are several options for ground transportation including professional shuttle services and rental cars.